swcarpentry/shell-novice/01-filedir.md

     1. It has no effect.
     2. It changes the working directory to `/`.
     3. It changes the working directory to the user's home directory.
-    4. It is an error.
+    4. It produces an error message.

 </div>